ellysh/video-game-bots/ClickerBots/example.md

 ```
 Full list of the game commands and manual for usage macros are available [here](http://www.lineage2.com/en/game/getting-started/how-to-play/macros-and-commands.php).
 2. Click to the "attack" action in the Shortcut Panel.
 Alternative way to select an attack action is pressing a *F1* (by default) keyboard key.
-3. Wait of killing a monster by player character.
+3. Wait until a player character kill the monster.
 4. Click a "pickup" action in the Shortcut Panel to pickup the items that have been dropped out from the killed monster.
-You can also use keyboard hotkey for it.
+You can also use a keyboard hotkey for it.

 You can see that the algorithm is quite simple and easy to automate at first look.

 ### Blind Bot

 First we will implement the simplest variant of a bot.
 The bot will perform one by one steps of the hunting algorithm.
-It will not analyze a result of performed actions.
+It will not analyze a result of the performed actions.
 The bot will use keystroke emulation approach for performing game actions.

 It will be helpful to consider a configuration of our Shortcut Panel before we start to write a code.
 This is a screenshot of the panel: